Bosnian War: Final political crisis

 The Croatian War would result in United Nations Security Council Resolution 743 on 21 February 1992, which created the United Nations Protection Force (UNPROFOR).
-During talks in Lisbon on 21–22 February a peace plan was presented by EC mediator José Cutileiro, which proposed the independent state of Bosnia to be divided into three constituent units.
-Agreement was denounced by the Bosniak leadership on 25 February.
-On 28 February 1992, the Constitution of the SR BiH declared that the territory of that Republic included "the territories of the Serbian Autonomous Regions and Districts and of other Serbian ethnic entities in Bosnia and Herzegovina, including the regions in which the Serbian people remained in the minority due to the genocide conducted against it in World War II", and it was declared to be a part of Yugoslavia.
+During talks in Lisbon on 21–22 February a “Statement of Principles” was presented by EC mediator José Cutileiro, which proposed an independent state of Bosnia consisting of three ethnic “constituent units”.
+The proposal was rejected by the Bosniak leadership on 25 February.

+On 28 February 1992, the Bosnian Serb assembly adopted a constitution for the SR BiH, which declared that its territory included “the territories of the Serbian Autonomous Regions and Districts and of other Serbian ethnic entities in Bosnia and Herzegovina, including the regions in which the Serbian people remained in the minority due to the genocide conducted against it in World War II” and declared the Republic to be a part of Yugoslavia.

-The Bosnian Serb assembly members advised Serbs to boycott the referendums held on 29 February and 1 March 1992.
-The turnout to the referendums was reported as 64%, with 93% of voters voting in favour of independence (implying that Bosnian Serbs, who made up approximately 34% of the population, largely boycotted the referendum).
-The Serb political leadership used the referendums as a pretext to set up roadblocks in protest.
-Independence was formally declared by the Bosnian parliament on 3 March 1992.
+The Bosnian Serb assembly members advised Serbs to boycott the referendum held on 29 February and 1 March 1992.
+The referendum turnout was reported as 63.4%, with 99.7% of voters voting in favour of independence (implying that Bosnian Serbs, who made up approximately 31.3% of the population, had largely boycotted it).
+On 3 March, in the Bosnian parliament, Izetbegović declared Bosnia and Herzegovina to be an independent state, which was subsequently ratified by the parliament (in absence of the SDS delegates).